This article was updated on September 28th, 2023

 A yeast infection, or yeast dermatitis, is usually caused by the fungus Malassezia pachydermatitis.
 These yeast are a normal part of the skin in small numbers but cause skin inflammation when overgrowth occurs.

-In this article, we will review several pictures of yeast infection on dogs – including pictures of yeast skin infections on dogs’ paws and ears where these infections frequently occur (View our article about ear yeast infection in dogs – with pictures).
+In this article, we will review several pictures of yeast infection on dogs – including pictures of yeast skin infections on dogs’ paws and ears where these infections frequently occur.

 What Parts of the Body Do We See Yeast Infections?
 [With Pictures]